 Median Salary: $94,500

 Locations: Center Valley (PA)

 The Master of Criminal Justice in Investigative Forensics (MACJ) at DeSales University is a science-based program with a focus on criminal justice, particularly violent crimes.
 The curriculum for this online forensic science program covers forensic psychology and advanced studies in criminology and crime scene investigation.
-The faculty consists of experienced professionals of national renown, who help students connect law enforcement theories with their practical applications.
+The faculty consists of experienced, renowned professionals who help students connect law enforcement theories with their practical applications.
 Classes are primarily taught using the Blackboard learning management system and may be either synchronous or asynchronous, depending on the course and the instructor.
 Students can work independently within that framework, allowing students who are working professionally to continue to do so while earning their graduate degree.
 Students working in the criminal justice system will receive a 20% reduction in tuition.
 The application process requires students to submit an online application, along with a personal statement explaining their professional goals and interests, and three letters of recommendation.
 Applications are considered year-round, and admission is granted on a rolling basis.
 Academic resources for MACJ students include professional and peer tutoring, technology support, and accessibility services.

 #4 University of Central Florida